jackmerlinbruce/blackjack-switch/README.md

 This gives other players a glimpse into what you might be carrying And will make you want to play fast

-Add multiple decks for MASSIV 1000 card pickups
+Add multiple decks for MASSIVE 1000 card pickups

 Add scoring points for pickups.
 Does game end when people create n amount of pickups